huggingface/diffusers/PHILOSOPHY.md

 ## Usability over Performance

 - While Diffusers has many built-in performance-enhancing features (see [Memory and Speed](https://huggingface.co/docs/diffusers/optimization/fp16)), models are always loaded with the highest precision and lowest optimization.
 Therefore, by default diffusion pipelines are always instantiated on CPU with float32 precision if not otherwise defined by the user.
 This ensures usability across different platforms and accelerators and means that no complex installations are required to run the library.
-- Diffusers aims at being a **light-weight** package and therefore has very few required dependencies, but many soft dependencies that can improve performance (such as `accelerate`, `safetensors`, `onnx`, etc...).
+- Diffusers aims to be a **light-weight** package and therefore has very few required dependencies, but many soft dependencies that can improve performance (such as `accelerate`, `safetensors`, `onnx`, etc...).
 We strive to keep the library as lightweight as possible so that it can be added without much concern as a dependency on other packages.
 - Diffusers prefers simple, self-explainable code over condensed, magic code.
 This means that short-hand code syntaxes such as lambda functions, and advanced PyTorch operators are often not desired.

 ## Simple over easy